BrickMMO/parts-v2/README.md

   cd parts-v2
   ```

 2) Start MAMP, open phpMyAdmin and create a new database called `brickmmo_parts`.
+Import the file names `brickmmo_parts.sql`.
+This will create all required empty tables.

 3) Make a copy of the `.env.sample` file and name it `.env`.
 Change the values as follows: